ropensci-archive/smoky/README.md

 ![heatmap grid](https://isithotrightnow.com/output/066062/heatmap.png)

 There is the version that Lizzie created for 2019.
 The colour coding is percentiles relative to monthly values.
+Note that the AQI value for Tuesday 10 Dec is too big for the box\!

 <img src="grid_plot.png" title="2019 AQI levels coloured by percentile" alt="2019 AQI levels coloured by percentile" width="100%" />